weaveworks-guides/weave-net-legacy/weave-scope/README.md

 The panel on the right shows information about the database, such as the image and process names, sparklines displaying memory consumption and peformance, as well as network metrics like the number of TCP connections.

+In addition to this a terminal window can be launched that allows you to interact directly with a container.
+You can also view Docker logs, and can stop, pause and relaunch containers all from this same control panel.

->Note: In this view, you can Pause, Restart, and Stop containers, and for this reason, access to the Weave Scope user interface should be restricted to trusted individuals.
+>**Important!** Because you can Pause, Restart, and Stop containers, access to the Weave Scope user interface should be restricted to trusted individuals.

 ## Processes Views